 Let us just look at what those selfish conditions are.
-Teachers are losing pay and more importantly sleep to ensure the youth of this province are treated like people that matter.
-They are fighting for smaller class sizes not because they are lazy, or unable to do anything but teach (that misnomer might be my favorite one);but rather, to give students a better chance to learn at their own pace and have the support they need to do so.
-I for one know the quiet student that just does what he is supposed to and trucks along.
-She gets lost in the day to day demands of the classroom.
-It is simple, less students per class, more teacher one on one time.
+Teachers are losing pay and, more importantly, sleep to ensure the youth of this province are treated like people that matter.
+They are fighting for smaller class sizes, and it's not because they are lazy or unable to do anything but teach (that misnomer might be my favourite one); rather, they want to give students a better chance to learn at their own pace and have the support they need to do so.
+I, for one, know the quiet students that just does what they are supposed to and truck along.
+They get lost in the day-to-day demands of the classroom.
+It is simple: less students per class equals more teacher one-on-one time.

-I heard it best from a colleague the other day.
-"Invest now or pay later."
-I think we have been a pay later society for too long.
-I know its cliche but "be the change you wish to see in the world."
-If you truly believe public education is a priority then stand up to the government that is attempting to make a two tiered education system where if you have money you get a stellar education, if you don't too bad for you!
+I heard it best from a colleague the other day: "Invest now, or pay later."
+I think we have been a "pay later" society for too long.
+I know it's cliche, but "be the change you wish to see in the world."
+If you truly believe public education is a priority, then stand up to the government that is attempting to make a two-tiered education system: one where if you have money you get a stellar education, and if you don't, too bad for you!